 Not everyone realizes the reach and permanence of social media, so it’s a kindness to make sure your employees know that their online activity is relevant to you.
 You may want to create a social media policy that advises employees not to post online at all about confidential work matters, trade secrets or customers/clients.
 Furthermore, you might also decide to include some language stating that employees are expected to behave respectfully online and that writing or sharing posts that are discriminatory, bullying or violent could result in disciplinary action or termination.

 These are some general guidelines for updating your employee handbook, but there’s a lot more to know about this subject.
 Commonwealth can provide more guidance about all things related to handbooks.
-Join us for our upcoming webinar Why You Need an Employee Handbook, Tuesday, December 10 at 1:00 PM EST where we’ll discuss the ins-and-outs of this important document.
-Have questions in the meantime?
+Check out our webinar Why You Need an Employee Handbook, where we discussed the ins-and-outs of this important document.
+Still have questions?
 Contact us today!